RADIUS

 The name field is an arbitrary string descriptor used only for administrative identification.
 Choose a name that reflects the purpose of the record.
 This field has no bearing on the configuration or settings determined by this scaffold.

-The rank of a RADIUS server realm, allows the operator to designate multiple RADIUS realms with the same policy selection.
+The rank of a RADIUS server realm (0-9 scale), allows the operator to designate multiple RADIUS realms with the same policy selection.
 If a RADIUS request matches multiple RADIUS realms, the highest ranking realm is used.
 This is typically used to override RADIUS realms when specific criteria is met, such as a user of a given policy connecting to a special SSID.

 The policies field enables the operator to restrict this response realm to one or more sets of Identities.
 RADIUS Access-Request messages usually contain the MAC address of the end-user device.
 Thus a radius server realm may be restricted to answer RADIUS Access-Requests originating from end-user devices whose MAC addresses are present within MAC Groups and Account Groups.
 If no policies are enabled then the rXg will not restrict this response realm based on Identities but may still be restricted by other parameters such as attribute patterns.